 Every driver in Washington is required to carry liability insurance with limits of at least $10,000 for property damage and another $25,000 for bodily injury.
 That’s great if this person causes an injury that costs less than $25,000.
 What about the person whose hospital bills add up to $50,000?

 Washington drivers have the option of carrying PIP or Personal Injury Protection insurance.
 This would pay out in the event that you are injured, regardless of whose fault the accident was.
 It’s an excellent idea to carry PIP, but it’s not required by law.

 The worst case scenario, of course, is that you’re in an accident in which your medical expenses exceed the other driver’s insurance policy limits.
 The insurance company is only on the hook to pay the amount the at-fault driver is insured for.
 If that’s only $25,000, then that’s all you’re going to get from the insurance company.

 Insurance companies will not offer you compensation for any of these damages.
 For that, you need a skilled personal injury attorney.
 Kapuza Lighty PLLC of Yakima, Washington has handled cases like this throughout Eastern Washington, including Grant County, Benton County, Kittitas County.
-Give us a call or contact us online and we’ll ensure that you get a fair settlement.
+Contact us online or call (509) 866-4166 and we’ll ensure that you get a fair settlement.